Emergency Responder Health Monitoring and Surveillance

 Emergency Responder Health Monitoring and Surveillance (ERHMS) is a health monitoring and surveillance framework developed by a consortium of federal agencies, state health departments, and volunteer responder groups designed to address existing gaps in surveillance and health monitoring of emergency responders.
 The framework provides recommendations, guidelines, tools, and trainings to protect emergency responders during each phase of an emergency response, including pre-deployment, deployment, and post-deployment phases.
-ERHMS was designed to function within the Federal Emergency Management Agency's (FEMA's) National Incident Management System (NIMS), a systematic approach to emergency management.
+ERHMS was designed to function within the Federal Emergency Management Agency's National Incident Management System (NIMS), a systematic approach to emergency management.
 The ERHMS trainings satisfy Public Health Emergency Preparedness capability 14, "Responder Safety and Health."

 The guidelines and recommendations address the medical screening, training, rostering, surveillance and health monitoring of emergency responders.
 The framework includes different backgrounds such as emergency management, fire service, law enforcement, emergency medical services, public health, mental health, disaster relief, and volunteer organizations, as well as construction and other skilled support who may be participating in a broad range of activities including assessment, search and rescue, investigation, recovery, cleanup and restoration.
 This framework is designed for different types of events, independently of its magnitude, some events may include terrorist attacks, chemical spills, and natural disasters such as hurricanes, floods and earthquakes.

 Background and purpose

 After the health effects among emergency responders to the September 11, 2001 attacks at the World Trade Center became apparent, public health and government officials began to call for improved emergency worker health monitoring and surveillance in the event of future disasters.
-A 2004 joint report from RAND Corporation and the National Institute for Occupational Safety and Health (NIOSH) entitled “Protecting Emergency Responders, Volume 3” called for enhanced protection of emergency workers in future emergency events and described several areas of improvement.
+A 2004 joint report from RAND Corporation and the National Institute for Occupational Safety and Health (NIOSH) entitled "Protecting Emergency Responders, Volume 3" called for enhanced protection of emergency workers in future emergency events and described several areas of improvement.
 Testimony from RAND in 2007 declared that there had been insufficient protection of 9/11 recovery workers and that future disasters should have an incident safety management structure in place that can make safety decisions and has the equipment, capabilities, and authority needed to implement and enforce them effectively.

-In 2008, the Government Accountability Office (GAO) released a report entitled, “September 11: HHS Needs to Develop a Plan That Incorporates Lessons from the Responder Health Programs.”
-This report called for a “plan for responder screening and monitoring services that defines the roles of HHS components and incorporates the lessons from the WTC health programs.”
+In 2008, the Government Accountability Office (GAO) released a report entitled, "September 11: HHS Needs to Develop a Plan That Incorporates Lessons from the Responder Health Programs."
+This report called for a "plan for responder screening and monitoring services that defines the roles of HHS components and incorporates the lessons from the WTC health programs."
 The report named five lessons learned, including registering all responders, implementing robust physical and mental health screening and monitoring, providing treatment referral services, and ensuring that all responders, regardless of employment status or location, could access the same screening and monitoring programs and services.

 In 2008, NIOSH coordinated a multi-agency effort to begin drafting the ERHMS framework.